Here are some common questions about TableTop Networking.

 Most hosts want to immediately sign up to host again, or get us onto their calendar for an event later in the year, or for the very next year.

-Hosts should consider our event an ‘open house’ to which we bring all the guests.
+Hosts should consider our event a ‘marketing event’ to which we bring all the guests.

 Being the host of our event means we organize the people to visit, and we gather attendees from all across the region and bring them to your location.
 Most (if not all) hosts have said their return on investment is many times what they have to invest in our events.
 This is mainly because the event costs are so minimal.